This is a tutorial for the Nervo board assembly.

 If you like to use the 3.3V regulator from the Arduino you need to solder all solder-jumpers as showed in this picture:

-Add and weld the headers on the top of the Nervo board as shown on the picture.
+Add and solder the headers on the top of the Nervo board as shown on the picture.
 This will be to add the upper boards later.
-Also weld connect the powers if you plan to use the same voltage for all the servos.
+Also solder connect the powers if you plan to use the same voltage for all the servos.

 Soldering the little back connector option 3.3V or 5V to power last analog pins.